-- Personal employee info including full names, SSNs, and offer letters.
+- Personal employee info including full names, birth dates, addresses, SSNs, and offer letters

-- Your employer identification number, or EIN, to make it easy for the IRS to review your tax statements.
-(Learn how to find your EIN.)
+- Your employer identification number (EIN) to make it easy for the IRS to review your tax statements

-- A complete collection of wage-related data such as total amounts as well as dates and times you paid your employees during a pay cycle.
+- A complete collection of wage-related data including total amounts and the dates and times you paid your employees during a pay cycle

 How Long To Keep Payroll Records

-The IRS is clear that businesses are required to hold on to most payroll records for three years, although more sensitive information like taxes and retirement statements need to be kept for even longer.
-For information that you use to calculate wages for your non-exempt employees, like timesheets and schedules, the FLSA only requires that you keep records for two years.
+The IRS is clear that businesses are required to keep most payroll records for three years, although more sensitive information like taxes and retirement statements need to be kept for even longer.
+Information used to calculate wages for your non-exempt employees, like timesheets and schedules, only needs to be kept for two years under the FLSA.

 The Department of Labor also has several items they need you to keep for extended periods of time.
-These are sensitive documents, important to your employees, no matter how big or small your business is.
+These are sensitive documents that are important to your employees, no matter how big or small your business is.

 Mandatory payroll records you need to keep for longer than three years are: